nikita-volkov/nikita-volkov.github.io/_posts/2026-04-14-pgenie-in-production-part-1.md

 **This is the essence of the DB-First (or SQL-First) approach.**

 Suddenly everything clicked.
 The schema lives in SQL migrations.
 The queries live in `.sql` files.
 All of that gets checked into a repository and becomes a subject to development, testing and review.
-Everything else - types, encoders, decoders, index recommendations - can be automatically derived and safely integrated into codebases with the help of type-checking compilers.
+Everything else - types, codecs, index recommendations - can be automatically derived and safely integrated into codebases with the help of type-checking compilers.
+And do you see it?
+It's no longer coupled to any particular programming language!

 ### 2022–2026: From Closed SaaS Experiment to Open Source